1031 Exchange Rules 2020: What Is a 1031 Exchange?Income Taxes

 You Must Be On Both Sides of the Deal

-The tax return and name appearing on the relinquished property has to be the same as that on the relinquished property.
+The tax return and name appearing on the replacement property has to be the same as that on the relinquished property.

 If you have a wholly-owned LLC, known as a single-member LLC, your LLC is treated simply as you.